-□ 1.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS policy (e.g., via training, internal wiki, or other practical communication method).
+- □ 1.1.1 A documented FOSS policy. - □ 1.1.2 A documented procedure that makes Software Staff aware of the existence of the FOSS policy (e.g., via training, internal wiki, or other practical communication method).

-Ensure steps were taken to create, record and make Software Staff aware of the existence of a FOSS policy.
+To ensure steps are taken to create, record and make Software Staff aware of the existence of a FOSS policy.
 Although no requirements are provided here on what should be included in the policy, other sections may impose requirements on the policy.

-- 1.2 Mandatory FOSS training for all Software Staff exists such that: - The training, at a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of Intellectual Property law pertaining to FOSS and FOSS licenses; - o FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current).
+1.2 Mandatory FOSS training for all Software Staff exists such that:

+- The training, at a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of Intellectual Property law pertaining to FOSS and FOSS licenses; - FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months to be considered current ("Currently Trained").
 A test may be used to allow Software Staff to satisfy the training requirement.

-1.2.1 FOSS training materials covering the above topics exists (e.g., slide decks, online course, or o ther train ning mater ials).

-4 2 2 4 1 1 1 0 50/ - 5 1 1 - C - (1 C (C all a Charlet and the selection of 1.2.3 At least 85% of the Software Staff are current, as per the definition in above section.
+- □ 1.2.1 FOSS training materials covering the above topics (e.g., slide decks, online course, or other training materials). - □ 1.2.2 Documented method for tracking the completion of the training for all Software Staff. - 1.2.3 At least 85% of the Software Staff are Currently Trained, as per the definition above.
+The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program.

-Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are covered.
+To ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics were covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.